-Evidence shows that there were Jews in Komárno in the Middle Ages, but modern Jewish settlement began only in the eighteenth century.
-Its fastest growth came with the rapid development of Komárno into an important urban center.
+The modern Jewish settlement in Komárno began in the eighteenth century.
 In the space of 50 years the number of Jews almost tripled, from 849 (1850) to 2,296 (1900).
-After the 1869 congress that formally split Hungarian Jewry into three separate streams, the Komárno community joined the Neolog movement; a separate Orthodox community was established in 1880.
+After the 1868-1869 Pest Congress, the Komárno community joined the Neolog movement; a separate Orthodox community was established in 1880.
 The two communities used the same cemetery, which was split into two sections.
-Two community synagogues still stand today; the former Orthodox synagogue was integrated in the complex of a (non-Jewish) old age home.
-The Neolog Temple is used as a sport club.
+Three former synagogues still stand today; the former Orthodox synagogue was integrated into the complex of a (non-Jewish) old age home.
+The Neolog Temple is used as a sports club.
+The oldest synagogue has been restored at Europe Square in the town center.
 In 1941 there were 2,734 Jews in Komárno.
 They were deported to Auschwitz in 1944; only 248 survived.
 There is still an active Jewish community in the town, however.
-It serves today as an important trans-border center of Jewish religious and cultural life.
-One of the major events it sponsors is the local observance of the annual European Day of Jewish Culture, which attracts numerous visitors from Slovakia and Hungary.
+It serves today as an important cross-border center of Jewish religious and cultural life.